jimmynotjim/scrollnav/README.md

 ### Arrow Key Navigation

 Set this to `true` to allow up/down arrow keys to jump through each section.

+### Active Class

+By default, scrollNav will use the class `".active"` to indicate which nav item is currently in view.
+If you need a different class name, add it here.

 ### Scroll to hash